Ju-Arrighi/utero/README.md

 ---

-You can click the **Fork** button in the upper-right area of the screen to create a copy of this repository in your GitHub account.
-This copy is called a *fork*.
-Make any changes you want in your fork, and when you are ready to send those changes to us, go to your fork and create a new pull request to let us know about it.
+You can click the **Clone** button in the upper-right area of the screen to create a copy of this repository in your GitHub account.
+This copy is called a *clone*.
+Make any changes you want in your clone, and when you are ready to send those changes to us, go to your clone and create a new pull request to let us know about it.

 Once your pull request is created, a Zabelê reviewer will take responsibility for providing clear, actionable feedback.
 As the owner of the pull request, **it is your responsibility to modify your pull request to address the feedback that has been provided to you by the Zabelê reviewer.**